influxdata/datafusion-udf-wasm/guests/python/README.md

 Cons:
 - Can only run as a WASI CLI-like app (so we would need to interact with it via stdio or a fake network)
+- Currently only offered as wasip1

+#### pyo3 + Official CPython WASM Builds
+Instead of using stdio to drive a Python interpreter, we use [pyo3].

 #### webassembly-language-runtimes
 Website: <https://github.com/webassemblylabs/webassembly-language-runtimes>